trikitrok/discovering-objects-talk-examples/procedural_code/procedural-action-refactored/README.md

 # UserAccount

-An example of procedural code.
+An example of refactored procedural code.